By Bill Speros | | 42 mins

 San Francisco 49ers at Chicago Bears, 1 p.m.
 (FOX)

-The 49ers have given Jimmy Garoppolo permission to seek a trade.
-Garoppolo could well be back with his former teammate Tom Brady when the season begins.
-Trey Lance will be the starter for San Fran.
-The Bears hired Matt Eberfus as head coach.
+Trey Lance will be the starter for San Fran in Week 1, with Jimmy G his backup after the Niners failed to find a trading partner.
+Lance's leash could be very short because the 49ers know they can win with Jimmy G. The Bears hired Matt Eberfus as head coach.
 He brought in a new offensive and defensive coordinator.
 The 49ers reached the NFC title game before blowing a 10-point lead to the Rams.
 Deebo Samuel has agreed a new deal to remain by the Bay.

-Considering the Niners will be getting Lance settled and Bears QB Justin Fields has nobody to throw to, we're liking the Under here.
+Considering the Niners will be getting Lance settled and Bears QB Justin Fields has nobody to throw to, we're liking the Under here as one of our favorite NFL Week 1 picks for Sunday.
+This could be a defensive slugfest between two teams struggling to score points.

 Indianapolis Colts at Houston Texans, 1 p.m.
 (CBS)

 This is the biggest line of Week 1 for a reason.
+It's still not putting us off making Indianapolis one of our favorite NFL week 1 picks.
 The Colts could make a run at the AFC title.
 The Texans are on their way to the No. 1 pick in the draft.
 Matt Ryan makes his first start for the Colts against perhaps the worst team in the conference, if not the entire league.
 The Texans hired Lovie Smith to be their head coach after dumping David Culley.

 The Colts are primed to contend in the AFC South with Ryan under center.
 The Texans shipped QB Deshaun Watson to the Browns after a grand jury declined to indict Watson in relation to multiple civil sexual assault allegations.
 Second-year QB Davis Mills has emerged as the starter in Houston – for now.
-We locked in Indy at -7.5 early in the summer.
+We locked in Indy at -7 early in the summer as one of our top Week 1 NFL best bets.
+This could be a big game for Jonathan Taylor.

 New England Patriots at Miami Dolphins, 1 p.m.
 (CBS)

 The Dolphins are all-in with Tua Tagovailoa at QB.
 That stability should help, along with the acquisition of Tyreek Hill from the Chiefs.
 The Dolphins were rattled this offseason when fired coach Brian Flores filed a racial discrimination lawsuit against the team and NFL, and alleged that owner Stephen Ross offered to pay him extra to lose games in 2019.
 With four months to prepare, Belichick should have the edge here.
-We like the Pats and the points.
-We locked them in at +3 at DraftKings earlier in the summer.
+For our NFL Week 1 picks, we like the Pats and the points.
+Both of these teams face an uphill battle to unseat the Bills atop the AFC East, though.

 Cleveland Browns at Carolina Panthers, 1 p.m.
 (CBS)

 How about this for an opportunity at immediate revenge?
-Assuming he beats out Sam Darnold for the starting QB gig, Baker Mayfield will be leading the Panthers against his old team in Week 1.
+After beating out incumbent Sam Darnold for the starting QB gig, Baker Mayfield will be leading the Panthers against his old team in Week 1.
 Expect fireworks.

-The Browns guaranteed Deshaun Watson $200 million and are all-in on him as the future of their franchise, even though his playing status remains uncertain.
-They then traded Mayfield to the Panthers.
-While Watson may be clear from a criminal perspective, he could still land on the Commissioner’s Exempt List.
-Watson sat all last season with Houston and has been given a six-game suspension this upcoming season.
-But he might sit again this year if Goodell has his way: The NFL is appealing that suspension, arguing it's too lenient.
-It looks likely to be Jacoby Brissett suiting up at QB in Week 1 for Cleveland.
+The Browns guaranteed Deshaun Watson $230 million and are all-in on him as the future of their franchise, even though he's out of this Week 1 matchup.
+While Watson may be clear from a criminal perspective, he will be suspended for the first 11 games of the 2022 season.
+It looks likely to be Jacoby Brissett suiting up at QB in Week 1 for Cleveland, so expect a healthy dose of Nick Chubb and the Browns running game.

 Green Bay Packers at Minnesota Vikings, 4:25 p.m.
 (FOX)